-A few days before take in a good amount of fiber like bran for breakfast.
+A few days before take in a good amount of fibre like bran for breakfast.
 It will help make sure your bowels are in good order as there is a tendency to become constipated when you fast.
-Also try eat lighter meals the day before – to get acclimatized.
+Also try eat lighter meals the day before – to get acclimatised.

 Drink plenty of fluid the day before but don’t overdo it.
 It will expand your stomach and make you hungrier on the day.

 When you are fasting drink regularly but don’t over-dilute yourself.
 The best advice is 6-8 glasses of water a day.

 You can add some herbal tea or plain tea without tons of sugar.